 Once the value of your commodities in a given area is determined, it falls upon you to actually sell your goods.
 Getting a good price for your goods can be very difficult, especially if you do not have good connections and/or are not a very charismatic person to begin with.

-First of all, add your reaction adjustment bonus to your % chance of success - this may decrease your chances if your Charisma is low.
+To get your base success modifier, multiply your Reaction Adjustment by 5; for example, if your Charisma is 16 you will have a +10% base modifier.
+Note that it is entirely possible to start with a negative modifier if you have a low Charisma.
 Furthermore, if you have previous relations with this merchant, your chance may be increased or decreased based on your relationship with this particular merchant, by up to 20%.

 After this, the next adjustment is based on the size of the community.
 It is hard to make transactions, especially large ones, amongst small communities.
-This is reflected by an adjustment to your chance of success, as well as by how many times you may fail your haggle check before you are forced to change your asking price.
+This is reflected by an adjustment to your chance of success.

 The next adjustment is based on the price of the transaction.
 More expensive goods will always be more difficult to shift, and buying more expensive goods will engender more caution and careful haggling from a shopkeeper.
 The following table gives a list of item values and the adjustment to your % chance of success from trying to buy or sell these items.